 Pulse College’s Games courses are delivered by highly experienced, practicing professionals using industry standard hardware and software.
-Our courses will equip you with the skills, knowledge and confidence to pursue a fulfilling career in the booming games industry.

-John Healy – Head of Games Programme
+David Williams – Head of Games & Animation Programmes

 Paul is a game developer with bitSmith Games, one of Ireland’s flagship game studios.
 He got an Atari 2600 at the age of 6 and has since been obsessed with video games.
 He has produced content for TV shows including RTE’s ‘Winning Streak’ and his most recent work, ‘Ku: Shroud of the Morrigan’ for iPad, won ‘Irish Game of the Year’ at Games Fleadh and reached number one in the Irish charts.
 He is currently lead designer at bitSmith Games and is working on a project, ‘FranknJohn’, which has received huge mainstream coverage.

 Eoghan Cowan has been working as a Concept Artist and Illustrator in the games industry for a number of years.
 He has worked with Clients such as Ubisoft, Fantasy Flight Games and Rebellion and on such games as Rayman, Lord of the rings, Judge dredd and Fable 3.

 After studying animation where he received full distinctions he went straight into one of the UKs leading Concept art outsourcing studios, Leading Light Conceptual Design.
 He has worked in a number of studios and as a Freelance Concept artist working with numerous clients around the world.